clitic/vsd/README.md

   <a href="#Usage">Usage</a>
 </p>

-Command line program to download HLS video from a website, m3u8 url or from a local m3u8 file.
+Command line program to download HLS video from websites and m3u8 links.

 Know more about HLS from [howvideo.works](https://howvideo.works) and [wikipedia](https://en.wikipedia.org/wiki/M3U).

 There are some alternatives to vsd but they lack in some features like [N_m3u8DL-CLI](https://github.com/nilaoda/N_m3u8DL-CLI) is not cross platform and [m3u8-downloader](https://github.com/llychao/m3u8-downloader) has very few customizable options.
-It can also replace [webvideo-downloader](https://github.com/jaysonlong/webvideo-downloader).
+There are also options like [webvideo-downloader](https://github.com/jaysonlong/webvideo-downloader) which open websites using chrome and captures the m3u8 links and then download it.
+A similar functionality can achieved with vsd too by using *capture* and *collect* features.

 <p align="center">
   <img src="https://github.com/clitic/vsd/blob/main/images/showcase.png">